jhudsl/tidyversecourse/docs/05-prediction.md

 ## Inference

-Inferential Analysis is what analysts carry out after they've described and explored their data set.
+Inferential Analysis is what analysts carry out after they've described and explored their dataset.
 After understanding your dataset better, analysts often try to infer something from the data.
 This is done using **statistical tests**.

 We discussed a bit about how we can use models to perform inference and prediction analyses.
 What does this mean?